 - The Firefly episode "Jaynestown" ends with Jayne toppling the statue of himself after the ugly truth about his "selfless" act after which the town has been named comes to light.

 - In the Book of 2nd Kings from The Bible, Jehu after slaying the Baal worshipers in the northern kingdom of Israel proceeded to destroy the temple and turn it into an outhouse.
+Later on in the same book, the Babylonians come and destroy the temple of the Jews in Jerusalem.

 - The "People's Ending" of Republic: The Revolution features a crowd smashing the statue of Novistrana's now-former dictator.